roehampton/module-content/computer-systems/assessment/performance-bsc.md

 To test the performance, they have provided a test video (https://youtu.be/LXb3EKWsInQ).
 They require testing of all resolutions (720p, 1080p, 2160p).

-The EPL has 100,000 hours of content to encode.
-They require 50% of the content to be available in twelve weeks, and the following 75% in 24 weeks, and the full 100% in one year.
+The EPL has 50,000 hours of content to encode.
+They require 25% of the content to be available in twelve weeks, 50% in 24 weeks, and the full 100% in one year.

 As the head of the system engineering department, you have been given the responsibility to draft a report on the following: